 Upon the completion of this offering, approximately 1,322,790 shares of our outstanding common stock beneficially owned by our executive officers, directors and certain of our other existing stockholders will be subject to lock-up agreements with the underwriters of this offering that restrict the sale of shares of our common stock by those parties for a period of 90 days after the date of this prospectus.
 However, all of the shares sold in this offering and the remaining shares of our common stock outstanding prior to this offering (which include certain shares that are held by our affiliates) will not be subject to lock-up agreements with the underwriters and, except to the extent such shares are held by our affiliates, will be freely tradable without restriction under the Securities Act.
 In addition, following the expiration of the 90-day lock up period referenced above, certain holders of shares of our common stock will have the right, subject to various conditions and limitations, to include their shares in registration statements relating to our securities.
 In addition, these holders are entitled to piggyback registration rights with respect to the registration under the Securities Act of shares of our common stock.
-Shares of common stock registration statements can be freely sold in the public market.
+Shares of common stock registered under these registration statements can be freely sold in the public market.
 In the event registration rights are exercised and a large number of shares of common stock are sold in the public market, those sales could reduce the trading price of our common stock.

-Certain of our existing stockholders and directors will be purchasing an aggregate of approximately \$3.9 million in shares of our common stock in this offering at the public offering price.
+Certain of our existing stockholders and directors have indicated an interest in purchasing up to an aggregate of approximately \$3.0 million in shares of our common stock in this offering at the public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.